 Late on 28th May 2018 I sent a link of this blog to an area manager I worked under whom I know cannot keep a secret.
 I was angry still and wrote to the area manager that she can do with it what she wants.
 I know she can’t keep a secret because she sent my emails on after promising she wouldn’t and is in general VERY talkative, I just sent my link to her.

-On 29th May I woke up before 7am and found my website statistics skyrocketed!!
+On 29th May I woke up early and found my website statistics skyrocketed!!
 Where before I had just a handful of visitors every day, like 5 visitors one day, then 3 visitors the next, zero visitors, 10 visitors etc. Suddenly on the 29th in the morning it went into the hundreds, and to this day (3.
 April 2019) is still the most visited day my blog has ever received!

 I have lots of visitors now, but nothing has reached the 29th May 2018 stats yet!